Sillians/grokking_deep_learning/grokking_deep_learning/preliminaries/probability_and_statistics/independence-in-statistics.md

 **Independence** describes a fundamental relationship between two events or random variables: the occurrence or value of one gives **no information** about the other.

+In short, two variables are independent if conditioning on the value of `A` does not cause any change to the probability distribution associated with `B` and vice versa.

 ---

 ### **1. Independence of Events**